Missunderstood (Queen Naija album): Critical reception

 Andy Kellman of AllMusic praised Queen Naija's artistic development.
 Kellman said "While Queen Naija has excelled with singles, the longer format allows her diaristic songwriting to truly flourish, and there's more poise and nuance in her lithe vocals without sacrificing the power of her rawest expressions."
 He also praised her work saying that "Queen Naija could have rushed her debut album.
 Instead, she took her time with Missunderstood, and it shows."
 Ultimately, Kellman gave the album a rating of 4 stars out of 5.

 Commercial performance

 Missunderstood debuted at number one on the US Top R&B Albums chart, earning 34,000 album-equivalent units in its first week, according to MRC Data.
 This became Queen Naija's first number one album on the chart.
 The album also debuted at number nine on the US Billboard 200 and number six on the US Top R&B/Hip-Hop Albums charts respectively.
 This became Queen Naija's first US top-ten debut on both charts.
 In addition, the album also accumulated a total of 33.87 million on-demand streams of the set's songs.
+On October 31, 2023, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.

 Five songs from Missunderstood charted on the US Hot R&B Songs chart, with "Lie to Me" at number 10, "Butterflies Pt.
 2" at number 12, "Pack Lite" at number 14, "Bitter" at number 18 and "Too Much to Say" at number 25.